Underworld: Blood Wars: Cast

 Trent Garrett portrays Michael Corvin, a Lycan-Vampire Hybrid, and Selene's lover.
 Michael and his daughter, Eve, are also Alexander Corvinus' distant descendants.
 Garrett replaces Scott Speedman, who played the role in two of the previous four films.
 Speedman appears in archival footage from Underworld and Underworld: Evolution for key scenes in Blood Wars.
 Zita Görög, who played the role of Amelia in the first two films but had retired from acting, appears in archival footage from Underworld: Evolution for several key scenes in Blood Wars.
 India Eisley, who portrayed Eve in the fourth film, appears in archival footage from that film.
-Eve is portrayed in Blood Wars by a stand-in.
+Eve is portrayed in Blood Wars by a stand-in as being older.

 Production

 Development and Casting

 On August 27, 2014, Lakeshore Entertainment announced their plans to develop a reboot of the Underworld franchise, with Cory Goodman hired to write the script for the first film.
 Tom Rosenberg and Gary Lucchesi were named as producers.
 The film was later confirmed to be a fifth entry in the series, rather than a reboot.
 Titled Underworld: Next Generation, the film was in production and set to be released in 2015.
 Theo James, who appeared in the role of David in the fourth film, would return as the new lead.
 On October 12, 2014, director Len Wiseman told IGN that original Underworld lead Kate Beckinsale would be back for the film.
 On May 14, 2015, Anna Foerster signed on to make her directorial debut with the film, being the first woman to direct a film in the series, with Beckinsale confirmed to return.
 On August 14, it was announced by Deadline Hollywood that Tobias Menzies had been cast as Marius, a mysterious new Lycan leader.
 On September 9, Bradley James was cast as the male villain.
 Same day, newcomer Clementine Nicholson signed on to play Lena, the Nordic Coven's greatest warrior and daughter of Vidar.
 On September 22, Lara Pulver was added to the cast to play a fiercely ambitious Vampire.
 On October 19, Charles Dance was confirmed to return to play Vampire elder Thomas.
 Additional cast was also announced which included James Faulkner, Peter Andersson, and Daisy Head.